George Bell (Australian footballer)

-George "Ginger" Bell (7 May 1912 – 12 May 1999) was an Australian rules footballer who played with Essendon in the Victorian Football League (VFL).
+Alfred George "Ginger" Bell (7 May 1912 – 12 May 1999) was an Australian rules footballer who played with Essendon in the Victorian Football League (VFL).

 Originally from Horsham, Bell played at Essendon for 10 seasons.
 Bell was a defender, often used at full-back.
 He wasn't selected in Essendon's 1942 premiership team, playing just once that year, in what would be his final season.